tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

 ### How to Launch the Code, Editor and the Game?

-I believe it is important to note that Visual Studio (or MonoDevelop for C#) should be launched using the `Code_CPP.bat` file (Code_CS.bar for C#) created after bootstrapping a new game project.
+I believe it is important to note that Visual Studio (or MonoDevelop for C#) should be launched using the `Code_CPP.bat` file (Code_CS.bat for C#) created after bootstrapping a new game project.
 This script creates a series of environment variables that presumably enable Visual Studio to successfully build the game.

 Similarly launching the sandbox editor should be done via the `Editor.bat` file or from the CryEngine Launcher.